-Pre-departure and First Couple Weeks Abroad
+First Couple Weeks Abroad

 1. Describe why you wanted to go abroad.
 What has the process been like preparing for your departure?
 If you’ve never gone abroad before, what are you expecting your experience to be like?
 If have gone abroad before, how do you think this experience will be different?

 2. What do you think you will learn during your time abroad?
 What goals do you have for the study abroad experience?
 What skills or competencies do you want to gain through study abroad?